Frequently Asked Questions

 Have a question related to completing your bachelor’s degree with WP Online?
 Start here to get answers to the most frequently asked questions and find more detailed information about our online undergraduate programs.

-Upon admission, the University will evaluate your transcripts to determine institutional equivalencies for prior credits completed depending on the degree and major you selected on your application.
-The analysis contains a summary of credits applied towards your degree and remaining requirements necessary to complete your degree.
+After you're admitted, the University will review your transcripts to determine course equivalencies — meaning which of your previous courses match our courses — based on the degree and major you chose on your application.
+Your degree evaluation contains a summary of credits applied towards your degree and remaining requirements necessary to complete your degree.

 To learn how to register for a waitlisted course, please watch this short video.